 All seven participating parks are additionally holding special events to promote the Healthy Parks Healthy People project.
 Check our website and Facebook page for upcoming events.
 Make sure to check the State Parks websites for events at the other six parks.

-The November-December activities at Appomattox are as follows:
+The February-March activities at the Park are as follows:

-Dog Walk: Bring your dog for a casual walk along one of the Park’s trails on Saturday, November 18th at 10 a.m., beginning at the Lee’s Headquarters Pull Off.
+Dog Walks: Bring your dog for a casual walk along one of the Park’s trails on February 10th and/or March 3rd at 10 a.m.
+(Saturdays).
+The Feb.
+10th walk will begin at the Appomattox River Pull Off along Highway 24.
+The March 3rd walk will begin at the Lee’s Headquarters Pull Off.
 Enjoy the fall air with your dog along the approximately 2 mile loop.
 Please wear appropriate shoes for walking in the woods.
 All dogs must be on a leash.